-J. Synchronize is where meters can be set to synchronize their communications in small networks.
-The default setting of OFF allows the sensors to randomize their communications therefore maximizing communication robustness.
+I. Sychronize In small sensor networks the sensors can be set to synchronize their communications.
+The default setting off allows the sensors to randomize their communications therefore maximizing communication robustness.
 Setting this will synchronize the communication of the sensors.

-K. Failed transmissions before link mode is the number of transmissions the sensor sends without response from a gateway before it goes to battery saving link mode.
-In link mode, the sensor will scan for a new gateway and if not found will enter battery saving sleep mode for up to 60 minutes before trying to scan again.
+J. Failed transmissions before link mode is the number of transmissions the sensor sends without response from a gateway before it goes to battery-saving link mode.
+In link mode, the sensor will scan for a new gateway, and if not found, it will enter battery-saving sleep mode for up to 60 minutes before trying to scan again.
 A lower number will allow sensors to find new gateways with fewer missed readings.
-Higher numbers will enable the sensor to remain with its current gateway in a noisy RF environment better.
-(Zero will cause the sensor to never join another gateway, to find a new gateway the battery will have to be cycled out of the sensor.)
+Higher numbers will enable the sensor to remain with its current gateway in a noisy RF environment.
+Zero will cause the sensor to never join another gateway.
+To find a new gateway, the battery will have to be cycled out of the sensor.